sosegon/watch-finder/ml/README.md

 ## Introduction

 Current technology allows the creation of solutions that improve the user experience when shopping online.
-The site [Ethos Watch Boutiques](https://www.ethoswatches.com/) requires the creation of a web module that facilitates the shopping experience for their customers.
+The site [Ethos Watch Boutiques](https://www.ethoswatches.com/) requires the creation of a web module that facilitates the shopping experience for its customers.

-The solution involves using machine learning and computer vision technologies that make searching watches easier.
+The solution involves machine learning and computer vision technologies to make searching watches easier.
 The entire process is split into two main components: detection and recognition.

 ## Detection
 The objective of this component is to automatically find wrist watches in video sequences from camera devices and still images.
-The output is a set of boxes surrounding the watches in the images.
+The output is a set of images of the detected the watches.
 Currently, this feature has been limited to detect a single watch, as seen in **Image 1**.

 <div style="text-align:center; font-weight: bold">
 	<img src="./documentation-images/detection.png" />